mesinkasir/markdownuts/README.md

 ## About MarkDownuts 🍩

-Do you want to develop and build a website by adopting the concept of a static site generator, and working with markdown and yaml like jekyll / 11ty eleventy, and running on your PHP hosting??
+Do you want to develop and build a website by adopting the concept of a static site generator,working with markdown , yaml like jekyll / 11ty eleventy, and running on your PHP hosting??

 MarkDownuts is the right solution for you.